pedromn0/my-recipes-milestone-3/README.md

 - The Pokeball image utilised called [pokeLogo](https://www.pikpng.com/pngvi/xxRxTm_brik-pixel-art-pokemon-pokeball-clipart/) in the project came from this website https://www.pikpng.com/

-### Acknowledgements
+### **Acknowledgements**

-- It is important to note all the support from my mentor Chris Quin which helped me since the beginning to guide me and instruct me through some difficulties.
+- It is important to note the support from my mentor Chris Quin which helped me since the beginning guiding my ideas as instruct me through some difficulties steps to implement this project.